csci104/site/homework/hw3/programming/index.md

 cd pa3-username
 tar xvf hw3_tests.tar.gz
 cd hw3_tests

+# This command won't work until doublet.cpp exists (it can be blank for now)
 cmake .
 ```
-Now every time you want to test your program, do the following in `hw3_tests`:
+Now every time you want to test your program, do the following in `hw3_tests` depending on your preference:
 ```
 make

+# Option 1
 ./heap_tests/heap_tests
 valgrind --tool=memcheck --leak-check=yes ./heap_tests/heap_tests

+# Option 2 (Just outputs pass/fail)
+ctest

+# Option 3 (Basically equivalent to both Option 1 commands.
+Format is a little different)
+ctest --output-on-failure
 ```
 Once everything works, run the following in `hw3_tests` to run the auto-grader, which will auto-deduct for things like Valgrind errors, compiler warnings, and runtime issues (this is what GitHub Actions uses):
 ```